sameerd/DiffusionTensorImaging/README.md

 * `git checkout` this repository
 * Follow one of the two examples
-  * The [example.py](example.py) file has an example of how to use this code in a script or pipeline with your own data.
+  * [example.py](example.py) : how to use this code in a script or pipeline with your own data.
-  * The [Example.ipynb](notebooks/Example.ipynb) Jupyter Notebook has an overview of how to use this repository with publicly available data
+  * [Example.ipynb](notebooks/Example.ipynb) Jupyter Notebook has an interactive overview of how to use this repository with publicly available data
 * Check that the first panel in the loss plots converges

 ![Loss function](./loss_function.png)

-Currently the code has convenience functions to return the `free water map`, the free water corrected `mean diffusivity`, and the free water corrected `Fractional Anisotropy`.
+Currently the code has convenience functions to return the `free water map`, the free water corrected `mean diffusivity`, and the free water corrected `Fractional Anisotropy` (visualized below).

 ![Free water corrected FA](./fw_fa.png)